 Today’s highly fashion-savvy men often look out for ideas and inspirations not only for cool fashion trends but also for his casuals.
 No wonder, men think a lot before settling down what to wear for the week end picnics with the family.
 For cool Zaful Mens Fashion, there are lots of factors that need to be considered for the clothes, footwear and fashion accessories.

 When it comes to men’s fashion, the suit is probably the pinnacle.
-But do you know what to look for before making that all important purchase?
+But do you know what to look for before making that all-important purchase from the suit shop Brisbane?
 Remember there are several elements to consider before heading out to the store.
-There are the lapels, pocket design, vents, fit and style.
+There are the lapels, pocket design, vents, fit, and style.
 And since a suit is an investment, you’ll certainly want to become an educated consumer.

 Lapels: As trends come and go, so do the size of lapels.
 One year, fashion designers may call for wide lapels, then the next year they are small.
 With so many changes to hit the fashion scene, you may feel that you can’t keep up.
 Yet remember the general rule of thumb when shopping for a well-styled suit: A good design means that the lapel should extend to just a fraction less than the halfway mark between the collar and the shoulder line.
 Therefore, the size means a width of approximately 3 ½ inches.